myoons/cs492-cv-project/README.md

 ```

 ### Load Pretrained Model
-We saved a pretrained model in
+We saved a pretrained model in path `/pretrained/model.pt`.
+You can load this pretrained weights through `load_pretrained.py`.

-### Example
+### Train the model
-For example, training a FixMatch with 32 filters on cifar10 shuffled with `seed=3`, 40 labeled samples and 1
-validation sample:
+To train the model, use
 ```bash
 python fixmatch.py --filters=32 --train_dir ./experiments/fixmatch
 ```